fessionalpro/wings-doc/src/3-slardar/3g-fun-server.md

 ## 3G.10.Pagination Query

-PageQuery and PageDefault are used in Wings instead of Pagable in SpringData.
+PageQuery and PageDefault are used in Wings instead of Pageable in SpringData.

-* PageQuery can only be passed using the QueryString method and is not part of the RequesBody section.
+* PageQuery can only be passed using the QueryString method and is not part of the RequestBody section.
 * `@ParameterObject` PageQuery pq
 * `@ParameterObject` `@PageDefault(size=30)` PageQuery pq